Rover

 1993 Rover 216i

 CarHunch analysed 1,036 real MOT records for the 1993 Rover 216i.
-This breakdown of actual test outcomes — pass rates, defect profiles, mileage data — isn't published anywhere else.
+Real test outcomes — pass rates, defect profiles, mileage data — from verified DVLA records.
+Updated as new MOTs are recorded.

 65.7%